Achenson/primerize-1d-local/README.md

 # Primerize 1D (Local - Python WASM)

-A Web application for running Primerize 1D algorithm entirely inside your browser.
+A Web application for running RiboKit Primerize 1D algorithm entirely inside your browser.
 By utilizing WebAssembly (WASM), this tool runs the core scientific Python algorithms locally on the user's machine — eliminating the need for a backend server or external API calls.

 ## 🚀 Key Features